Facebook: Ethics and Law

 Cue the July 4th fireworks.
 While you read this, stream Bruce Springsteen’s Born in the USA.
 Or James Brown’s Living in America.
 Brooks and Dunn’s Only in America.
 Ray Charles’ rendition of America.
 Free speech and its corollary, a free and unfettered press, fanned the flames of an American revolution.
 In a democratic society, free speech creates a vital right to frame public discourse and inform voters.
 In a capitalist economy, free speech creates a vibrant tool for advancing commercial interests and reaching customers.
 There ain’t no doubt I love this land.

-In November 2018, in the wake of the Cambridge Analytica scandal, Facebook had floated the concept of an independent Oversight Board empowered through its founding charter to adjudicate conflicts between the "freedom of expression" and "authenticity, safety, privacy, and dignity."
-Up to 40 trustees, serving staggered three-year terms, have been empowered to define Facebook community standards and direct Facebook to pull down content violating those standards.
+Years earlier, in the wake of its Cambridge Analytica scandal, Facebook had floated the concept of an independent Oversight Board empowered through its founding charter to adjudicate conflicts between the "freedom of expression" and "authenticity, safety, privacy, and dignity."
+Up to 40 trustees, serving staggered three-year terms, have since been empowered to define Facebook community standards and direct Facebook to pull down content violating those standards.

 To date, the Oversight Board has issued twelve decisions, including Case decision 2021-001-FB-FBR upholding Facebook's decision to ban former President Donald Trump from Facebook and Instagram.
 While protesters stormed the U.S. Capital building on January 6th, 2021, seeking to disrupt Congressional deliberations that would confirm the election of President Joe Biden, Trump posted a video on Facebook and Instagram, followed by a written statement on Facebook.